ordinarylabs/bicycle/README.md

 }
 ```

-### Other Languages

-Currently no other languages are officially supported for embedding, but it is the intention to add support via FFIs at some point in the future.
-Because it will mostly be passing encoded protobuf messages through as bytes it should be fairly straightforward to implement bindings for other languages with protobuf support.

-## SPROCS
+## Biplane Functions (a.k.a SPROCs)

-Stored procedures are supported in the form of *Biplane Functions* which can be written in Rust built for the `wasm32-wasi` target.
+Stored procedures are supported in the form of _Biplane Functions_ which can be written in Rust built for the `wasm32-wasi` target.

-`bicycle fn` commands depend on `cargo-wasi` when compiling for `--lang rust`; it can be installed using `cargo install cargo-wasi` (details [here](https://bytecodealliance.github.io/cargo-wasi/install.html)).

 ### Definition

 For this example we want to create a stored procedure that will return only the `Dog`'s names.
-To create a new SPROC we run the following
+To create a new function we run the following

 ```bash
 cargo new dog-names-fn
 ```

 Some additional items need to be added to the `Cargo.toml`.
 The host shims are provided by the build output in `__bicycle__` and will need to be added as a dependency.
-You will also need to set your build target's name to `"biplane_function"` and optionally adjust the release profile to produce smaller WASM binaries.
+You will also need to set the target binary's name to `"biplane_function"` and optionally adjust the release profile to produce smaller WASM binaries.

 ```toml
 # dog-names-fn/Cargo.toml